-83.1 Admission to the Bar (amended January 1, 2022)
+83.1 Admission to the Bar (amended January 1, 2025)

 (a) Admission.
-A member in good standing of the courts of the State of New York or of the bar of any United States District Court, or of the highest court in the state in which they reside, whose professional character is good, may be admitted to practice in this Court on motion of a member of the bar of this Court in compliance with the requirements of this Rule.
+A member in good standing of the courts of the State of New York or of the bar of any United States District Court, or of the highest court in the state in which they reside, whose professional character is good, may be admitted to practice in this Court upon submission of the required documentation in compliance with the requirements of this Rule.